Bhaanavee/DataVisualisation-Python/README.md

 ### Quick Start

-1. Open `Bhaanavee.ipynb` in Jupyter Notebook
+1. Open `Visualisation.ipynb` in Jupyter Notebook
 2. Run the cells to see the data analysis and visualizations in action
 3. The notebook analyzes student performance data and creates visualizations to identify patterns